 When you have a recovering addict or recovering alcoholic in your life, it can be hard to determine the best way to interact with them.
 You want to fully support their recovery journey and respect their needs but it’s tricky to know how much input is too little or too much.
 The delicate balance between being too lenient and overbearing is difficult to master and likely won’t happen overnight.
 Setting rules, or boundaries, for a loved one in recovery is important.
 Boundaries are not about changing someone’s behavior; rather, they are about having guidelines that will make for a mutually respectful relationship.

 Boundaries help both parties better navigate the initial stages of recovery.
 Create boundaries as early as possible, ideally when your child, parent, partner, friend, or other loved one is still in inpatient treatment.
 Doing so promotes open communication and ensures that your loved one knows what to expect when they arrive home.
 If you don’t have access to your loved one while they’re in treatment or you’re unsure what specific boundaries are needed, that’s okay.
-While they’re settling into their new lifestyle at home, pay attention to any behaviors that worry or trouble you.
+While they’re adjusting to their new lifestyle at home, pay attention to any behaviors that worry or trouble you.
 If something bothers you, it’s a sign that you need to set boundaries.

 Although the boundary-setting process can be challenging, it will benefit both sides and ultimately strengthen your relationship in the long run.
 Below are six steps to help you smoothly set boundaries with a loved one in recovery: